Exploring architecturally interesting homes in Puerto Vallarta, Mexico

 The International Friendship Club (IFC) began in 1985 with a handful of people from Canada and the United States meeting socially.
 Today it has over 600 members and is a registered charitable organization in Mexico serving the ex-pat community with educational seminars, speakers, Spanish lessons and a variety of social events.
 They support more than twenty charities: educational institutions, medical/dental services, orphanages, social service providers and their own Cleft Palate Surgery program.
 For unknown reasons, cleft palate and/or cleft lip birth abnormalities are prevalent in the area.
 The nearest hospitals equipped to do corrective and reconstructive surgery are in Guadalajara.
 Through the IFC’s Cleft Palate Programs doctors and nurses from Guadalajara travel to Puerto Vallarta four times a year to treat the cases.
 The doctors and nurses volunteer their time.
 IFC pays for their flights and accommodations.
 Local medical facilities provide space and follow-up.
 The Home Tour is the major fundraiser for the IFC.

-The home tours run Tuesdays and Wednesdays from November to March.
-Buses drive participants from home to home.
-Be aware, however, that there may be steep and uneven driveways or walkways to navigate from where the bus parks.
+The home tours usually run Tuesdays and Wednesdays in winter months.
+Check the IFC website for exact dates and to book a ticket.
+Although buses drive participants from home to home, participants need good mobility.
+There may be steep and uneven driveways or walkways to navigate from where the bus parks.
 Houses are likely to have stairs.

 I enjoyed seeing the homes on the tour and would gladly take the tour again on a future trip to Puerto Vallarta.

 Never miss a story.
 Sign up for Destinations Detours and Dreams monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.